 DAY 11: 22.02.23: KARATU TO L. MANYARA FOR GAME DRIVE AND GAME VIEWING TO ARUSHA

 In the morning after breakfast at the Lodge, you will drive across the floor of the Great Rift Valley to Lake Manyara National Park for a game drive.
 This beautiful park with its lush vegetation and tropical forests of giant figs took its name from the Maasai word for “euphorbia tirucalli”, a bush that is used to make a thorny hedge to protect their cattle.
 Elephant, giraffe, buffalo, a large population of hippos, zebras even the tree climbing lions can be spotted lazily resting on the branches of an “Acacia tortilis” tree.
 The birdlife is also abundant, with flamingoes, pelicans, hornbills, and plenty of forest species.
 Lunch boxes will be provided to you at the picnic site.
-Later after amazing hours of exploration, you will exit the park and drive to Arusha for an overnight at the Gold Crest Hotel.
+Later after amazing hours of exploration, you will exit the park and drive to the Ngorongoro Manera Mountain View Lodge for the night.

 Morning at leisure until departure time, transfer to the Airport for your flight back home or for your extension flight to Zanzibar or anywhere else.

 - $1000.00 to John Muir Laws, paid through this site